project-origin/registry/doc/concept/unique-proofs-using-tries-merkleproofs.md

 # Unique proofs using tries / merkle proofs

-A unique digital proof is prerequisite for claims and immutability of certificates
+A unique digital proof is prerequisite for claims and immutability of certificates.

 ## Patlet